Kawasaki disease

 After the first treatment

-Watching heart problems
+Watching heart conditions

 Coping and support